 So it is likely also not a shock that when this arrived in my mailbox (thanks to Kelly who picked it up for me at Midwinter in San Diego last week), I finished it within 36 hours of its arrival.

 Because I am one of those people with a strong need to categorize, I think of Sarah Dessen’s books as having three categories.
 There are the first four books which, um, I guess I’d categorize as “Misc” (my librarian self HATES this categorization but I can’t think of anything better; they’re all so different, but don’t fit as well into the other categories).
 The second group are the really romantic books (The Truth About Forever, Just Listen, and This Lullaby), which probably explains why those three are my very favorites, and then her most recent three books which I think of as the self-discovery books.
 They have the romance element in them, but it’s less the driving force of the book.
-I noticed this in Along for the Ride and it was even more obvious to me in this one.
+I noticed this in Along for the Ride and it was even more obvious to me in What Happened to Goodbye.

 Mclean’s parents had a messy divorce and since her mom is the one who walked out on their marriage, Mclean chooses to live with her dad (even now, two years later, she still is incredibly angry with her mom).
 Her dad, though, is a restaurant consultant, meaning that he is assigned to a restaurant for a few months until it’s been turned around and then he’s off to the next location.